robtweed/QOper8/README.md

 So, as you can see, everything related to the WebWorker processes and the message flow between the main process and the WebWorker processes is handled automatically for you by QOper8.
 As far as you are concerned, there are just two steps:

-- you ceeate a Message Handler module for each of your required message *type*s
+- you ceeate a Message Handler script file for each of your required message *type*s

 - you then add objects to the QOper8 queue, specifying the message *type* for each one

-## The Message Handler Method Module
+## The Message Handler Method Script

-QOper8 Message Handler Method modules must conform to a predetermined pattern as follows:
+QOper8 Message Handler Method script files must conform to a predetermined pattern as follows:

-      export function handler(messageObj, finished) {
+      self.handler = function(messageObj, finished) {

         // your logic for processing the incoming message object